Infectious diseases

 Chronic hepatitis B (CHB)

-CHB is a major global health issue, affecting nearly 300 million people across the world.
-The WHO estimates only 13% of these people have a diagnosis, only 3% receive treatment, and almost a million die each year.
+CHB is a major global health issue, affecting more than 250 million people across the world.
+The WHO estimates only 10% of these people have a diagnosis.
+Almost a million people die each year from hepatitis B and related complications, such as liver cancer.

 Our expertise in infectious disease, immunology and human genetics has driven research into CHB for over 35 years.
 Through our research we have improved understanding of the heterogeneous nature of hepatitis B infections which will help progress towards a comprehensive, functional cure for people living with CHB, a common cause of chronic liver disease.
 We aim to eliminate the need for continued therapy, ultimately reducing the long-term risk of developing liver complications.